 This consortium brings together a range of local organisations that are working to promote advance care planning across Lambeth.

-The consortium is an open network of organisations and the current members include: Action on Elder Abuse, Age UK Lambeth, Ask Erwin, Alzheimer’s Society, Compassion in Dying, Healthwatch Lambeth, Lambeth Carers Hub, Lambeth Council Safeguarding Adults Team, Lambeth Local Care Networks, Lambeth Patient Participation Group Network, Lambeth Portuguese Wellbeing Project, NHS Lambeth Clinical Commissioning Group, Guy’s and St Thomas’ NHS Trust, Lambeth Learning Disability Assembly, South London and Maudsley NHS Trust, and St Christopher’s Hospice.
+The consortium is an open network of organisations and the current members include: Action on Elder Abuse, Age UK Lambeth, Ask Erwin, Alzheimer’s Society, Compassion in Dying, Healthwatch Lambeth, Carers Hub Lambeth, Lambeth Council Safeguarding Adults Team, Neighbourhood and Wellbeing Alliance (part of Lambeth Together) , Lambeth Patient Participation Group Network, Stockwell Partnership, NHS Lambeth Clinical Commissioning Group, Guy’s and St Thomas’ NHS Trust, Lambeth Learning Disability Assembly, South London and Maudsley NHS Trust, and St Christopher’s Hospice.

 To find out more about the consortium, contact Kate at Healthwatch on: 020 7095 5764, email: firstname.lastname@example.org